John Lynch (Gratianus Lucius)

-John Lynch, pseudonym Gratianus Lucius, D.D., (1599?–1677?) was an Irish Roman Catholic priest, known as a historian and Archdeacon of Tuam.
+John Lynch (pseudonym: Gratianus Lucius; c.
+1599 – c.
+1677) was an Irish Roman Catholic priest, known as a historian and Archdeacon of Tuam.

 Life

-He was born in Galway, probably in 1599; according to tradition his father was Alexander Lynch, a schoolmaster.
+He was born into a Hiberno-Norman family at Galway, probably in 1599; according to tradition his father was Alexander Lynch, a schoolmaster.
 He was educated by the Jesuits, and became a secular priest about 1622.
-He celebrated mass in secret, and in private houses; and kept a school.
+He celebrated Mass in secret, and in private houses; and kept a school.

 He was appointed archdeacon of Tuam, and lived in the old castle of Ruaidrí Ua Conchobair.
 He was a friend of Dubhaltach Mac Fhirbhisigh.
-On the surrender of Galway to the parliamentarian army in 1652 he left for France; some of his works were printed at St. Malo.
+On the surrender of Galway to the New Model Army in 1652 he left for France; some of his works were printed at St. Malo.
 Lynch died in France.